tre3x/EEG_UI/README.md

 ## Project Structure
 - `backend/` — FastAPI app, EDF loading, segmentation, and GRU inference.
-- `frontend/` — Minimal Flask single-page UI that talks to the backend.
+- `frontend/` — Flask single-page UI that talks to the backend.

-## Notes
-- `window_length` controls the non-overlapping segment size used for inference.
-- Ground-truth Excel sheets (optional) can be uploaded so the export mirrors their start/end column names.